robotology/robotology-superbuild/doc/install-mambaforge.md

 ## Windows

+**For all the following instructions, we strongly suggest to use Command Prompt as shell on Windows.
+If you want to use Powershell, not all the mentioned feature may work, see [conda-powershell-troubleshooting documentation page](conda-powershell-troubleshooting.md) for more info.**

 First of all, download the installer from https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Windows-x86_64.exe and install it by double clicking on it.

 If you already have a Python that you use in your system, make sure that you deselect the "Register Mambaforge Python as my default Python" during the installation.